 If you are interested in our DPhil, please note that you do not need a confirmed supervisor in order to apply, as we will appoint one as soon as your application is deemed successful.
 However, we invite you to check the list of our faculty members who are also DPhil supervisors.
 By looking at their research interests you may be able to determine if there is likely to be a suitable supervisor for your area of interest.

-These are the faculty members who are DPhil supervisors:
+These are the faculty members who are, or have been, DPhil supervisors: